LJDJGC/Learning-log/README.md

 Complete the implementation of the palindromes function.

 Continuing with test-driven development, enable the remaining tests in calculator.spec.js one by one and complete the corresponding functions.

+## 2025/10/09 Morning
+Palindrome Checker: An Exercise in Algorithmic Efficiency Overview
+This repository features a concise JavaScript function, palindromes, designed to determine if a given string is a palindrome.

+A palindrome is a sequence of characters that reads the same forward and backward.
+The function is engineered to be robust, meaning it automatically handles variations in case, punctuation, and spacing, focusing only on the alphanumeric characters for the check.

+The JavaScript Implementation
+This solution leverages powerful built-in JavaScript methods to achieve a clean and readable implementation.

+JavaScript

+const palindromes = function (str) {
+    // 1.
+Clean and normalize the string: convert to lowercase and remove all non-alphanumeric characters.
+    // The regular expression /[^a-z0-9]/g targets and removes punctuation and spaces globally. const cleanedStr = str.toLowerCase().replace(/[^a-z0-9]/g, "");

+    // 2.
+Reverse the cleaned string using the split-reverse-join pattern. const reversedStr = cleanedStr.split("").reverse().join("");

+    // 3.
+Compare the original cleaned string with the reversed string. return cleanedStr === reversedStr;
+};
+Algorithmic Analysis (Inspired by LeetCode) ⏱️
+As we practice algorithms, understanding Time Complexity is crucial.
+This solution has a favorable performance profile:

+Operation	Time Complexity	Notes str.toLowerCase().replace()	O(N)	Iterates through the string once to clean it. cleanedStr.split('')	O(N)	Creates an array from the string.
+.reverse()	O(N)	Reverses the array; the most time-consuming step.
+.join('')	O(N)	Joins the array back into a string.
+Comparison (===)	O(N)	Compares the two strings character by character.
+The overall Time Complexity is O(N) (Linear Time), where N is the length of the input string.
+This is considered very efficient, as the execution time grows linearly with the size of the input.

+Examples
+Input (str)	Output	Explanation
+'racecar'	true	Simple seven-letter palindrome.
+'tacos'	false	Not a palindrome.
+'A car, a man, a maraca.'	true	Cleans to "acaramanamaraca".
+'Lid off a daffodil.'	true	Cleans to "lidoffadaffodil".
+Next Steps / Reflection
+The Odin Project Focus: This exercise reinforced the practical use of regular expressions and efficient string manipulation in JavaScript.

+LeetCode Challenge: While this solution is O(N), a classic variation is the Two-Pointer approach, which can solve the problem in-place (without creating a second reversed string) to achieve O(N) Time Complexity with O(1) or minimal O(N) Space Complexity.
+This is a potential optimization to explore.

+## 2025/10/09 Night

+What I Learned
+💻 JavaScript Basics Practice
+Reviewed the concepts of function arguments and local variables.

+Started implementing a function that returns the Fibonacci sequence (Practice Problem 14).

+Progress/Lessons Learned
+Note that arguments are used to receive values ​​from outside the function, and that **.length** cannot be used.

+Understood that implementing the Fibonacci sequence requires preparing two variables, the "previous number" and the "previous number," and updating them within a **loop (iterative process)**.

+The challenges were setting the initial values ​​(1 and 1) and designing the number of iterations.

+Next Task
+Used a for loop to complete the **"memorize and update values"** process for the Fibonacci sequence.

+Consider conditional branching that appropriately handles the first and second base numbers (1 and 1).

+## 2025/10/10 Morning

+💡 Today's Task
+1. Palindrome Number
+Problem: Given an integer x, implement a function that returns true if x is a palindrome (reads the same left or right), and false otherwise.

+Solution Approach
+For this problem, we considered two approaches: a string conversion approach and an approach using only integer arithmetic.

+Approach Description Features
+String Conversion: Convert the number to a string, reverse it using split(), reverse(), and join(), and then compare it to the original string.
+This is the simplest and most intuitive implementation.
+Integer Arithmetic: After excluding negative numbers, use the modulus operator (% 10) and division (/ 10) in a loop to reverse the number itself.
+This is memory-efficient and the optimal solution, satisfying the constraint "solve without converting to a string" stated in the problem's appendix.
+Implementation Code Example (Integer Arithmetic Approach) JavaScript

+/**
+* @param {number} x
+* @return {boolean}
+*/
+var isPalindrome = function(x) {
+if (x < 0) {
+return false;
+}

+let reversed = 0;
+let original = x;

+while (x > 0) {
+/ 1.
+Get the last digit: x % 10
+/ 2.
+Multiply the existing reversed number by 10 and add the new digit. reversed = (reversed * 10) + (x % 10);

+/ 3.
+Remove the last digit.
+x = Math.floor(x / 10);
+}

+return reversed === original;
+};
+2. Fibonacci Sequence
+Problem: Create a function fibonacci(number) that returns the Nth member of the Fibonacci sequence.
+(Number sequence used: 1,1,2,3,5,8,...)

+Solution Approach
+We used an iterative approach, using an array (data) to store the number sequence and continuously calculating new members through a loop.

+Key Implementation Points
+Initial Value Setup: Set the first two values ​​with let data = [1, 1];

+Exception Handling: If number is 1 or 2, return the initial value without performing any calculations.

+Loop Condition: Set the loop starting index i = 2, and repeat the calculation until the length of the array becomes N (i < number), completing the process with the correct number of iterations.

+Implementation Code
+JavaScript

+const fibonacci = function(number) {
+let data = [1, 1];

+/ Process the first (data[0]) or second (data[1]) element.
+if (number <= 2) {
+return data[number - 1];
+}

+/ Start at i=2 and repeat until the array length is 'number'. for (let i = 2; i < number; i++) {
+/ Add the previous two elements. const result = data[data.length - 1] + data[data.length - 2];

+/ Add the new Fibonacci number to the end of the array. data.push(result);
+}

+/ Return the last element of the array (the Nth member). return data[data.length - 1];
+};

+## 2025/10/14 Morning
+🎯 Goals
+Understand the algorithm for finding the longest common prefix

+Understand and practice JavaScript array manipulation methods (reduce, map)

+💻 Exercises and Concepts
+1. Longest Common Link (Longest Common Prefix)
+Topic: Business
+Difficulty: Easy
+Related Methods: Array.prototype.reduce(), String.prototype.slice()
+📝 Learning Points
+Processing using reduce(): Learn an approach that processes array elements one by one and carries over the result of the previous processing (a temporary common prefix) to the next processing.

+Efficient Comparison: Understand how to efficiently calculate the length of a common part by comparing string indexes one by one using a while loop.

+Basic Concept: Using the first string as a base, identify the longest common prefix by comparing it with other strings and keeping only the common parts.

+2. Get the title!
+Topic: Array Manipulation
+Difficulty: Easy
+Related Method: Array.prototype.map()
+📝 Learning Points
+The Role of map(): Learn the basic purpose of the map() method: "Transform each element of an array and create a new array with the results."

+Extracting Object Properties: Demonstrate the standard technique of bulk extracting only the values ​​of a specific property (book.title) from an array of objects.

+Arrow Functions (=>): Understand how arrow functions (especially the shorthand notation) can be used as callback functions for higher-order functions like map(), and how their argument (book) refers to an element of the array.

+🚀 Assignment for Next Time: Practice solving these problems independently using a for loop without using reduce() or map().

+Review other built-in methods for array manipulation, such as filter() and forEach().